Coronavirus: Olympics could be held any time in 2020 - Japan Olympic Minister

 IOC President Thomas Bach and Tokyo organisers have repeatedly said they expect the Olympics to open on schedule.
 Others have suggested the spreading virus could force cancellation, postponement or moving events to other cities.

-During a scheduled executive board meeting on Tuesday, the IOC issued a statement expressing "full commitment to the success of the Olympic Games Tokyo 2020, taking place from July 24 to Aug.
+During a scheduled executive board meeting yesterday, the IOC issued a statement expressing "full commitment to the success of the Olympic Games Tokyo 2020, taking place from July 24 to Aug.
 9, 2020."

 Bach then made the unusual move of stepping out from the first day of a two-day meeting at IOC headquarters in Lausanne to make a statement.